Owen-Isenhart/sabre/README.md

 # mage
 *machine access and governance engine*
+*this is being done in preparation for my goldman sachs internship on the IAM team*

 ## Project Outline